-Students can build skills in specialized areas when they complete a certificate.
-Although in most cases a student will complete a certificate alongside their regular degree requirements, some certificates do not require concurrent enrolment in an undergraduate program.
+- Although in most cases a student will complete a certificate alongside their degree requirements, some certificates do not require concurrent enrolment in an undergraduate or graduate program.

 For information about graduate certificates, contact the Faculty of Graduate Studies.

-For information about certificates offered through the College of Continuing Education.
+For information about continuing education (non-credit) certificates, contact the College of Continuing Education.